f3peakcity/f3peakcity.github.io/content/backblasts/2023-04-30-smoky-mountain-relay.md

   * Play around with the order of the legs...SMR doesn't care if you run them in order, so we could put stronger runners on just some of the trail or long legs, but then not necessarily keep the exact order.
 Keeping the pod order (your group of 3) is more important.
   * Bring an extra set of running clothes to pick up an extra leg in case.
   * Also might want a blanket, it got kinda cold.

+**Training and recovery**
+* ✅ **Went well**: Team runs at Umstead and trackwork training.
+Stretching and foam-rolling during the race.
+* ❌ **Not so well**: Less cross-team collaboration than last year.
+* 💡 **Ideas to try**: More strength, elevation, and cross-training.
+Perhaps more regularly communicated training plan, but overall good job on putting out running opportunities, just hard to sync up.

 **Support**
 * ✅ **Went well**: Dedicated driver.
 Offline mode for spreadsheet.
 Only one person updating the spreadsheet.